 Jumping a great round is about much more than just clearing the fences.
 How you get from fence to fence is a key part of the round, and flying changes can enhance that.
-H&H asked eventer-turned-trainer Tracey Dillon for her tips on teaching flying changes
+In this article from the H&H archives, H&H asked eventer-turned-trainer Tracey Dillon for her tips on teaching flying changes

-Having your horse on the correct lead helps maintain a fluid, forward canter, essential when tackling bigger tracks, and is something which can be taught to most horses, says Leicestershire-based trainer and former international eventer Tracey Dillon.
+Having your horse on the correct lead helps maintain a fluid, powerful yet balanced canter, which is essential when tackling bigger tracks.
+This is something which can be taught to most horses, says trainer and former international eventer Tracey Dillon.

 “There are elements to jumping a good round which can be divided into ‘nice to have’ and ‘must have’ — and as the tracks get bigger, flying changes move from the first category to the second.
-Either that, or you need to be able to counter canter your horse effectively to maintain a good canter,” says Tracey, who used the latter when jumping an ex-racehorse right up to Foxhunter level, as the horse was unable to canter on the left leg in the early stages of his new career.
+Either that, or you need to be able to counter canter your horse effectively to maintain a good canter,” says Tracey, who used the latter when jumping a former racehorse right up to Foxhunter level, as the horse struggled to canter in balance on the left leg in the early stages of his new career.

-“The quality of the horse’s canter is absolutely crucial; without power and forward movement, you’re not going to get the jump you need and it will be difficult to do a flying change.
+“The quality of the horse’s canter is absolutely crucial; without power and forward movement, you’re not going to get the jump in the stride you need and it will be difficult to do a flying change.

 “So any plan to teach your horse flying changes has to start with ensuring you have the power to take the horse through the energy and effort required to shift the balance of half a tonne of bodyweight from one leading leg to the other,” says Tracey.

 In preparation for teaching flying changes, Tracey advises focussing on canter to walk, and walk to canter transitions, using a half pirouette to aid the transition back into canter.